elementor/one-click-accessibility/readme.txt

 = 1.0.3 =
 * Fixed! - Issue with slidebar in Resize text
+* Tweak! - Added more string fields for WPML/Polylang plugins

 = 1.0.2 =
 * Tweak! - Fixed hebrew translate